hazem-jr/sDesign_VideoStreaming/README.md

 # sDesign_VideoStreaming
-A simple Video Streaming design using objects in JAVA
+A simple Video Streaming prototype in JAVA